 Terms to know

 A network of historic trade routes, it connected Southern Europe, Persia, East Africa, Central Asia, East Asia, South Asia and Southeast Asia via land.
-It remained active for centuries and was central to economic and cultural exchange between the East and the West, particularly from the second century BCE to the eighteenth century CE.
+It remained active for centuries and was central to economic and cultural exchange between the East and the West, particularly from the 2nd century B.C.E. to the 18th century C.E.
 It is commonly believed to be the first global trade route.

 From our partner, The MAP Academy